aronedwards91/CYOA-Journal/README.md

 - Image linked will auto embed up to 6MB (over 6 is left out just as a warning as this creates very slow & large html files, most images are small and only require around 300x400 for big screens.)

 #### TODO
-- styled jump
+- settings; item name
-- custom font
+- journalling
 - backup character

 ## Setup & other stuff